braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/push_notifications/integration/standard_integration.md

 #### Step 1: Create your Custom Notification Factory

 In some scenarios, you may wish to customize push notifications in ways that would be cumbersome or unavailable server side.
-To give you complete control of notification display, we've added the ability to define your own [`IAppboyNotificationFactory`][6] to create notification objects for display by Braze.
+To give you complete control of notification display, we've added the ability to define your own [`IBrazeNotificationFactory`][6] to create notification objects for display by Braze.

-If a custom `IAppboyNotificationFactory` is set, Braze will call your factory's `createNotification()` method upon push receipt before the notification is displayed to the user.
+If a custom `IBrazeNotificationFactory` is set, Braze will call your factory's `createNotification()` method upon push receipt before the notification is displayed to the user.
 Braze will pass in a `Bundle` containing Braze push data and another `Bundle` containing custom key-value pairs sent either via the dashboard or the messaging APIs:

 Braze will pass in a [`BrazeNotificationPayload`][77] containing data from the Braze push notification.